 If your bags have been delayed

-If you've arrived on an Air Canada flight or an Air Canada Express flight operated by Jazz, it is important that you notify an agent at the Air Canada or Jazz Baggage Service Counter immediately upon arrival at the airport (failure to do so releases Air Canada and Air Canada Express from any liability).
+If you've arrived on an Air Canada, Air Canada Express or Air Canada rouge flight, it is important that you notify an agent at the Air Canada or Air Canada Express Baggage Service Counter immediately upon arrival at the airport (failure to do so releases Air Canada, Air Canada Express and Air Canada rouge from any liability).

 The agent will ask you to provide your contact information as well as a detailed description of your baggage in order to prepare an incident report.
 You will then receive:

 - a delayed baggage card (which explains the baggage recovery process) and